weeebdev/2gis2traccar/README.md

 The script will:
 1. Connect to the 2GIS WebSocket
 2. Listen for `friendState` messages containing location data
-3. Extract the friend ID and use it as device ID with "2gis_" prefix
+3. Extract the friend ID and use it as device ID
 4. Extract location coordinates, speed, battery level, and other data
 5. Send the data to your Traccar server using OsmAnd protocol (HTTP GET with query parameters)
+6. **Send the same data to your webhook endpoint** (if configured)

 ## Data Mapping